 The interior of the church is of some interest, with its various side chapels, pictures, statues, and other Arts and Crafts furnishings, much of which dates from the inter-War incumbency of Canon William Lutyens, brother of the well-known English architect, Sir Edwin Lutyens.

 There is plenty of room for private prayer and meditation, and there are several places at which to light a candle.
 Volunteers keep the Church clean and tidy, along with the surrounding grounds (though offers of help with cleaning and/or gardening are always well received!).
+The Church is usually open on Monday, Saturday, and Sunday mornings, or at other times if gardening is in progress outside!

 Some interior refurbishment and renovation work has been carried out in the Church in recent years, and, in addition, the Hall has had some much-needed repairs and improvements to allow its use by a pre-school Nursery every weekday, an exciting move forward in our community outreach.
 The Hall is also much in demand for use as a children's party venue - our rates are very reasonable - and the kitchen has recently been completely renewed.
-Some further refurbishment and redecoration is planned for this coming year, and we hope to establish a regular monthly Saturday morning 'Community Cafe' as a welcoming meeting-point for local residents.
+Some further refurbishment and redecoration is planned for this coming year, and we have now established a regular monthly Saturday morning 'Community Cafe' as a welcoming meeting-point for local residents.

 *N.B.
 PARKING AT ST. LUKE'S* Parking restrictions - Permit Holders Zone L only - are in force in ALL the streets around the Church from 8am to 10pm Mondays to Saturdays.
 Visitors' parking vouchers are available FREE to anyone attending weekday services or events, if required, and we have a very limited number of off-road parking spaces near the Hall in King William Road.
 Up to four (4) hours free parking is available on-street at the lower end of Rosebery Road, ME7......and there are NO parking restrictions in the vicinity of the Church on Sundays.